chaminda204/ClientServerApp/ReadMe.txt

 Steps:
 ------
-1 - Unzip the TOllGis.zip
+1 - download the project.
-2 - Go to the project home directory of TollGID, and run
+2 - Go to the project home directory of ClientServerComunication, and run
     $ mvn clean package

-3 - Import project to your IDE for review
+3 - Import project to your IDE
 	a) To import your project into eclipse IDE
 			$ mvn eclipse:eclipse
  			Import the project into eclipse IDE (Existing Projects in Workspace > Browse and locate the extracted "TollGis" folder).